elid0928/containers/pacloud/redis-sentinel/README.md

-# Bitnami package for Redis&reg; Sentinel
+# Pacloud package for Redis&reg; Sentinel

 ## What is Redis&reg; Sentinel?